-Online Mass – available via Facebook and You Tube (Parish Website) No public Masses or liturgical ceremonies during this Lockdown 2, with the exception of Requiem Masses.
-Holy Mass is offered privately each day in the church.
-Act of Spiritual Communion recommended.
+No Online Mass this week– via Facebook and You Tube (Parish Website) due to personal unforeseen circumstances.
+Apologies.
+Please use other parish online resources now so widely available.
+No public Masses or liturgical ceremonies during Lockdown, with exception of Requiem Masses.
+Holy Mass is offered each day in the church by Fr Andrew.
+The Act of Spiritual Communion* recommended when participating at Mass online.
 Confessions (Sacrament of Penance & Reconciliation) by appointment.

 ILL: Molly McGavigan, John Lowrie, Melissa Mackin, Tony Gallacher and for all those who have asked for our prayers in the parish family: those at home and their carers, those in hospital and residential homes, including the staff, and for all suffering in mind and body, especially those who are alone or anxious: Lord, bless them with your grace and peace.

 Recently Deceased: Isla MacDonald and her grieving family and all those bereaved.